Understanding VPATS and ACRs

 In cases in which your product “does not support” or “partially supports,” your VPAT partner will help provide a thorough explanation, as well as a detailed roadmap to ensure the purchaser understands the progress taken and any alternatives for the accommodation to ensure the best possible user experience.
 This level of detail and transparency helps the purchaser clearly understand the capabilities of the product, demonstrates your commitment to digital accessibility, and will help your customers evaluate your product positively.

-A completed VPAT document is not a certification of compliance, nor is it intended to serve as a pass/fail document.
+Although it’s often referred to as VPAT certification, a completed VPAT document is not a certification of compliance, nor is it intended to serve as a pass/fail document.
 The intention of the VPAT is to provide greater insight into the degree of which a product meets specific accessibility standards.
 It enables vendors and purchasers to have more purposeful and direct discussions during the procurement process.
+If a vendor or partner requests VPAT certification, they’re likely referring to a completed VPAT, or ACR.

 Is a VPAT required for a website?